HaraldHofstaetter/Flows.jl/README.md

 of course with the (very relevant!) exception that it depends on the Julia standard library (but not on  additional Julia packages).

+##New experimental version
+There is a [new experimental version](https://github.com/HaraldHofstaetter/Flows.jl/tree/lie_experimental), which implements symbolic manipulations of Lie derivatives.

 ##Installation
 ```julia
 Pkg.clone("https://github.com/HaraldHofstaetter/Flows.jl")